Top Startups / January 14, 2023

 FAQs

-How Many Startups Are There in The Netherlands?
+How Many Tech Startups Are There In The Netherlands?

-There is currently more than 4000 startups in the Netherlands.
+Currently there are around 4000 startups operating in the Netherlands.

 Asaf Fybish